Sandra Biedron

 Sandra Gail Biedron (born 1973) is an American physicist who serves as the Director of Knowledge Transfer for the Center for Bright Beams as well as professor in Electrical & Computer Engineering and Mechanical Engineering at the University of New Mexico, where in 2021 she mentors nine graduate students and two post-doctoral researchers.
-Her research includes the development, control, operation and use of laser and particle accelerator systems.
+Her research includes developing, controlling, operating, and using laser and particle accelerator systems.
 She is also Chief Scientist of Element Aero, a consulting and R&D company incorporated in 2002.
 She was elected Fellow of the American Physical Society in 2013.

 Early life and education

 Biedron grew up in Palos Park, Illinois.
 Her father, Emil John Biedron, was a data scientist and engineer who calculated the re-entry trajectories for space shuttle missions.
-Her mother, Gail Jean Biedron, encouraged her early interest in chemistry, biology and antiquity.
-She lived on a 7-acre property, and spent her childhood riding horses.
+Her mother, Gail Jean Biedron, encouraged her early interest in chemistry, biology, and antiquity.
+She lived on a 7-acre property and spent her childhood riding horses.
 She attended Carl Sandburg High School.

 Biedron started her academic career at a community college: she was a student at Moraine Valley Community College, where she completed her classes in 1992 before moving to Trinity Christian College in Palos Heights, Illinois where she majored in chemistry and biology.
 Biedron was often in Sweden for her graduate studies at Lund University.

-Her dissertation was in accelerator physics with emphasis in the generation of coherent, laser-like light sources often known as free-electron laser.
+Her dissertation was in accelerator physics with an emphasis on the generation of coherent, laser-like light sources often known as free-electron laser.